asterics/AsTeRICS-Grid/docs/documentation_user/09_input-options.md

 ![input event keypress options](./img/input_channel_keyboard_en1.jpg)

-*Fig. 1: Configuration of a "keypress, mouseclick, tap" input event*
+*Figure 1: Configuration of a "keypress, mouseclick, tap" input event*

 These are the shown elements and options: